ytree-project/ytree/doc/source/Loading.rst

 Loading Data
 ============

 Below are instructions for loading all supported datasets.
+All examples use the freely available :ref:`sample-data`.

 Amiga Halo Finder
 -----------------